Finding Rootedness

 For some it might mean taking a class or finding a writing partner to whom they can be accountable.
 For others it might mean hitting a daily word count or reading the newest releases to stay in-the-know.

-This winter, Fordham’s Creative Writing program offered a virtual retreat based on a different theory of creative practice.
+This February, Fordham’s Creative Writing program offered a virtual staycation based on a different theory of creative practice.
 Rootedness – A Winter Staycation is part of an unfolding approach to creative practice that aligns to seasonal rhythms, traditions, and rituals.
-During the two day retreat, alumni, faculty, students, and Fordham staff members took part in self-directed activities including gentle movement, journaling, building a creative lineage, writing in response to prompts, and reflecting on what they want to grow in the spring.
-The emphasis of the weekend was on rooting in the darker, shorter days and ruminating on what it means to store things for winter.
+During the two-day retreat, alumni, faculty, students, and Fordham staff members took part in self-directed activities including gentle movement, journaling, building a creative lineage and writing in response to prompts.
+The emphasis of the weekend was on rooting in the darker, shorter days and meditating on what it means to shore provisions and inspiration for winter.